 "How can I speak that language and still be authentic on stage?"

 "Will Shakespeare training make me a better camera actor/storyteller/improv artist?"

 Come join us as we explore these questions and more.

 Playing Shakespeare is an odyssey for the actor.
-It transforms our understanding of who we are and what we have to give to the world.
-It builds powerful skills -- in imagination, emotional range, speech, presence & energy -- that will serve us all our lives, with whatever type of acting we choose to focus on.
-We become more creative in rehearsal--more specific, generous, and expressive in performance.
+It builds powerful skills -- in imagination, emotional range, speech, presence & energy -- that will serve us all our lives with whatever type of acting we choose to focus on.
+We become more creative in rehearsal -- more specific, generous, and expressive in performance.